 Become an Official

-Roller derby is one of the most official heavy sports out there and we need your help!
-Each bout requires at least 6 on skates referees and up to a dozen non skating officials to have all the officials positions covered.
+Roller derby is one of the most officials heavy sports out there and we need your help!
+Each game requires at least 6 on skates referees and up to a dozen non skating officials to have all the officials positions covered.
 Becoming an official is a great way to be part of the derby community learn about roller derby.
 Our talented refs and NSOs will train you in the many officiating positions and our skater training program can help you with your skating skills.
 Officials can be any gender but must be 18 years or older.

 Ready to join the crew?
 Email our head officials.

 As a member of the Women’s Flat Track Derby Association (WFTDA), SRD plays by their official rule set.
 Want to learn more about WFTDA rules and the officials positions?
 Have a look at the resources below:

 Or come see them in person at one of our games!

 Head Ref (1): Supervises the officiating.

 Jam Ref (2): Watches each jammer exclusively and counts the points each jammer achieves.

 Inside Pack Ref (1-2): Watches the main pack of blockers and pivots from the inside of the track.